elix/elix/elements/docs/ListBox.md

 Setting this property to null deselects any currently-selected item.
 Setting this property to an object that is not in the list has no effect.

-TODO: Even if selectionRequired, can still explicitly set selectedItem to null.
-TODO: If selectionRequired, leave selection alone?

   **Kind**: instance property of <code>[ListBox](#ListBox)</code>.
 Defined by <code>[module:SingleSelectionMixin~SingleSelection](../mixins/docs/module:SingleSelectionMixin~SingleSelection.md)</code> mixin.
 <a name="module_SingleSelectionMixin..SingleSelection+selectFirst"></a>